 What was that about test-solving?

 I vet puzzles often.
-Most of the time, I check the work of my fellow constructors at CrosSynergy and The Onion, just as they do mine.
+Most of the time, I check the work of my fellow constructors at the American Values Club, just as they do mine.
 I'm also a tester for Brendan Emmett Quigley.
 In addition to these puzzles that come out one at a time, I have experience testing manuscripts for Sterling's Puzzlewright Press brand.

 So you do logic puzzles too?